Miserlou/Zappa/README.md

 Please file tickets for discussion before submitting patches.
 Pull requests should target `master` and should leave Zappa in a "shippable" state if merged.

 If you are adding a non-trivial amount of new code, please include a functioning test in your PR.
-For AWS calls, we use the placebo library, which you can learn to use [in the test writing guide](docs/README.md).
+For AWS calls, we use the `placebo` library, which you can learn to use [in their README](https://github.com/garnaat/placebo#usage-as-a-decorator).
 The test suite will be run by [Travis CI](https://travis-ci.org/Miserlou/Zappa) once you open a pull request.

 Please include the GitHub issue or pull request URL that has discussion related to your changes as a comment in the code ([example](https://github.com/Miserlou/Zappa/blob/fae2925431b820eaedf088a632022e4120a29f89/zappa/zappa.py#L241-L243)]).
 This greatly helps for project maintainability, as it allows us to trace back use cases and explain decision making.

 #### Using a Local Repo

-To use the git HEAD, you *can't* use `pip install -e `.
+To use the git HEAD, you *probably can't* use `pip install -e `.
 Instead, you should clone the repo to your machine and then `pip install /path/to/zappa/repo` or `ln -s /path/to/zappa/repo/zappa zappa` in your local project.

 ## Support / Development / Training / Consulting